ntavora/sfmc-env/README.md

 Go to dataextensions > Project1 > Project1_Enviroment and load the Enviroment variables that you need.

-For access to the env vars you should do something like this:  process.env.varName
+### How to access to the variables?

+Use the process.env.varname.
+Example

+>  Write(process.env.campaing)